Single acquisition reconstruction of nonlinear susceptibility and Raman tensors at the diffraction limit

 where $a=1$ and $b=0.8$ according to \cite{huang_modeling_2023}.

+Reported experimental values for LiNbO$_3$ can exhibit significant variations depending on crystal quality, fabrication method, and measurement conditions.
+Such variations are also observed in this work when comparing home-made microcrystals and commercial \ce{LiNbO3} samples, and are not fully captured by numerical databases often considering the highest symmetry for a given structure.
 Several studies have reported the presence of measurement artifacts in Raman responses \cite{huang_modeling_2023,demos_measurement_2011}, consistent with our observations.
 While polarization in the SHG subsystem is well preserved by the non-polarizing module, the Raman response is strongly modulated by the spectrometer.
 The observed polarization-dependent signal, therefore, arises from a combination of the system response and out-of-plane leakage under tight focusing.

 By constraining the crystal orientation through the SHG fitting, we calibrate the polarization response of the Raman setup and subsequently extract the Raman tensor of the (E) mode in \ce{LiNbO3}.
 According to the computational Raman database \cite{bagheri_high-throughput_2023}, the (E) mode observed experimentally at 580~cm$^{-1}$ corresponds to the calculated one at 569~cm$^{-1}$, which is characterized by the following Raman tensor: